-The samples are ground into a fine powder using a mixer mill (Retsch), crushing in ball milling mills, or drilling bone powder.
-The resulting powder measured in a sterile box and then stored in sterile tubes at 4°C until use.
-Each batch of samples has a negative control from the milling and later from the DNA extraction.
+The samples are ground into a fine powder using a mixer mill (Retsch), crushing in ball milling mills, or by drilling bone powder.
+The resulting powder is measured in a sterile box and then stored in sterile tubes at 4°C until use.
+Each batch of samples has a negative control taken from the milling and later from the DNA extraction.
 The negative controls are processed parallel with the bone samples.

 The DNA extraction takes place in clean laboratory conditions, under a laminar flow box in a separate room.
 Several extraction methods are applied depending on the state of the sample and the purpose of the analysis.
 The DNA extraction workflow has been automated in Biomek workstations, making it easier and faster to process samples.
 The DNA extracts, marked by specific ID numbers, are stored in the freezer.
 Each series uses separate isolation negative controls, which are also treated in parallel with the sample.
 This contains only the solutions used in the purification process.